 5.8.3.
 The Equipment manager is responsible for coordinating a group inspection of the club's rope inventory each year including evaluation, categorization, and marking.

 5.8.4.
-School Directors will inform the Equipment Manager of any rope damage or abuse, such as leader fall, excessive abrasion, or chemical exposure, etc.
+School Directors or activity leader will inform the Equipment Manager of any rope damage or abuse, such as leader fall, excessive abrasion, or chemical exposure, etc.

 5.8.5.
 All ropes shall be clearly marked, and a record kept of their usage by the Equipment Manager.

 6.1.
 School Committees

 6.1.1.
 Each school must be overseen and managed by a committee.

 6.1.2.
 The Committee Chair must be appointed by the President at least three months before the school is expected to begin.